awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-index-jwttokentypeconfiguration.md

 # AWS::Kendra::Index JwtTokenTypeConfiguration<a name="aws-properties-kendra-index-jwttokentypeconfiguration"></a>

-Configuration information for the JWT token type\.
+Provides the configuration information for the JWT token type\.

 ## Syntax<a name="aws-properties-kendra-index-jwttokentypeconfiguration-syntax"></a>